oktadev/okta-blog/_source/_posts/2020-03-31-spring-vault.md

 ## Vault as a Cloud Configuration Backend

-- Add Vault logo
-- Clarify how secrets are stored (ecrypted)
+{% img blog/spring-vault/vault-logo.png alt:"vault-logo" width:"200" %}{: .center-image }

 With the cloud, secrets management became much more difficult.
 Vault is a secrets management and data protection tool from Hashicorp, that provides secure storage, dynamic secret generation, data encryption and secret revocation.
+Vault encrypts the secrets prior to writing them to persistent storage.
+The encryption key is also stored in Vault, but encrypted with a _master key_ not stored anywhere.
+The master key is split into shards using Shamir's Secret Sharing algorithm, and distributed among a number of operators.
+The Vault unseal process allows to reconstruct the master key by adding shards one at a time in any order until enough shards are present, then Vault becomes operative.
 Operations on secrets can be audited by enabling audit devices, which will send audit logs to a file, syslog or socket.

 As Spring Cloud Configuration Server supports Vault as a configuration backend, the next step is to better protect the application secrets by storing them in Vault.

 Pull the Vault docker image and start a container: